YingyiLiu/FinGreen3D/README.md

 FINGREEN3D is freely distributed under the LGPL License, Version 3.0, https://www.gnu.org/licenses/lgpl-3.0.html, and may be modified and extended by researchers who intend to enhance its capabilities and port the code to other platforms.

-It should be noted that, any modified version should also be licensed under the LGPL License and be released open-publicly.
+It should be noted that, any modified version should be licensed under the LGPL License and be released open-publicly as well.
 The contributors can add their names in the "contributors list" before the modified subroutine(s).

 - Unpacking the package